Gibelacar: Location

 Gibelacar is located in Jabal Akkar, the northernmost slopes of the Mount Lebanon range.
 It is 27 kilometers south of the Krak des Chevaliers in Syria, at the opposite end of the Homs Gap.
 Gibelacar is situated on a narrow ridge formed by the two ravines of the Nahr Akkar stream.
 Though largely ruined, the remains of the fortress extend the entire length of the 200-meter ridge.
 Its tower, which stands at the southern end of the ridge, is still well-preserved.
 The site has an elevation of 700 meters above sea level and has a commanding view over the mountain road leading to the fortress.

 History

 Arab origins

 Gibelacar was referred to by the Arabs as Ḥiṣn Ibn ʿAkkār.
 The fortress secured the Hims–Tripoli Gap and overlooked the northernmost slopes of Mount Lebanon.
-According to Arabic sources, the fortress's namesake and founder was a certain Muhriz ibn Akkar, who built it in c.
+According to Arabic sources, the fortress's namesake and founder was Muhriz ibn Akkar, who built it in c.
 1000.
 Hisn Ibn Akkar remained in the hands of Muhriz's family until 1019.
 Later, during a rebellion against the Fatimid Caliphate in 1024, it was captured by Salih ibn Mirdas, the preeminent chieftain of the Banu Kilab tribe and founder of the Mirdasid dynasty.
 Fatimid authority was restored in 1033 when the governor of Tripoli seized the fortress from the Mirdasids.
 This came after the Fatimid army defeated the Kilab and killed Salih at the Battle of al-Uqhuwana in May 1029.
 The Seljuk ruler of Damascus, Tutush I, captured the fortress in 1094.